badgib/ASimpleCompass/README.md

 ### what's new ###

+* !compass reverse for those rare situations when it gets confused
 * all new graphics provided by Kiki!
 * added auto show/hide on start/end of sail
 * window is resizable (__!compass size \<value\>__)